Reggio Emilia Approach in Nido Early Schools

 The Reggio Emilia Approach has been adopted in countless cities throughout the world from New York to London and will provide the very best learning experiences for your child here in Australia.

-We proudly use a world-class Reggio Emilia approach in our Perth and Melbourne-based centres.
-At all Nido Early Schools the Reggio Emilia Approach is combined with the Early Years Learning Framework and the National Quality Standards to provide the very best standard of education and child care.
-For more information about how the Reggio Emilia approach is incorporated in our Perth and Melbourne centres, contact us today.
+At all Nido Early Schools the Reggio Emilia philosophy is combined with the Early Years Learning Framework and the National Quality Standard to provide the very best standard of education and child care.